 - Participate in a nature observation activity.
 Describe or illustrate and display your observations at a den or pack meeting.

-- Participate in an outdoor aquatic activity.
-This can be an organized swim meet or just a den or pack swim.
+- Participate in an outdoor aquatics activity.
+This can be an organized swim meet or just a den, pack, or family swim.

 - Participate in an outdoor campfire program.
 Perform in a skit, sing a song, or take part in a ceremony.